violeterisb/old-zachberglund.github.com/_posts/2013-04-07-thebeggining.md

 ### Music

 In honor of my previous statement, and to wrap up this first post, I most recently finished a piece I wrote for my dear friend Albion Budney that I am quite excited about.
 It's a solo piano theme and variations, and while I have written most for piano this piece has taken a lot of time and taught me a lot.
 Just listening through this piece from the first variation to the finale I can hear the improvements to my composing it has brought me.
+I am hoping to get this recorded soon put it up here for you to here!